ppy/osu-wiki/wiki/Glossary/en.md

 A term used when a player completes a beatmap while obtaining the maximum combo possible.
 This does not account accuracy as it is often used to mean clearing a beatmap without having any misses or [sliderbreaks](#sliderbreak).

-Due to the [combo multiplier effect](#combo-multiplier-effect), full combos will give the most score in osu!, osu!taiko, and osu!catch game modes.
+Due to the [combo multiplier effect](#combo-multiplier-effect), full combos will give the most score in osu!, osu!taiko, and osu!catch.

 ### Featured Artist